ncatlab/nlab-content/pages/3/5/3/0/353/content.md

 * All definitions produce the correct well-known notion of [[1-category]], up to minor inessential details.

-* Since all the common definitions of [[(∞,1)-category]] are known to be equivalent (give references!), the definitions of Street, Trimble, Tamsamani-Simpson, Joyal, Barwick, and Rezk can be said to agree for $(\infty,1)$-categories.
+* Since all the common definitions of [[(∞,1)-category]] are known to be equivalent (give references!), the definitions of Street, Trimble, Tamsamani--Simpson, Joyal, Barwick, and Rezk can be said to agree for $(\infty,1)$-categories.

-* Julie Bergner has [shown](http://arxiv.org/abs/0710.2254) that all the notions of $\infty$-groupoid obtained from the common notions of $(\infty,1)$-category are equivalent, so the definitions of Street, Trimble, Tamsamani-Simpson, Joyal, Barwick, and Rezk can also be said to agree for $(\infty,0)$-categories.
+* Julie Bergner has [shown](http://arxiv.org/abs/0710.2254) that all the notions of $\infty$-groupoid obtained from the common notions of $(\infty,1)$-category are equivalent, so the definitions of Street, Trimble, Tamsamani--Simpson, Joyal, Barwick, and Rezk can also be said to agree for $(\infty,0)$-categories.

 * It is known that the notions of $(n,0)$-category obtained from categories, bicategories, and tricategories model all [[homotopy n-types]] for $n\le 3$.
 Thus, in these cases, the classical definitions can be said to agree with those listed in the previous example.